michaeluno/admin-page-framework/readme.txt

 * Changed: to automatically insert plugin information into the plugin footer regardless of whether the second parameter of the constructor is set or not.

 = 1.0.3 - 04/01/2013 =
-* Added: the *href* field key for the submit field type that makes the button searve like a hyper link.
+* Added: the *href* field key for the submit field type that makes the button serve like a hyper link.
 * Added: the SetFieldErrors() method that enables to set field errors easily without dealing with transients.
 * Added: the *AddSettingsError()* and the *ShowSettingsErrors()* methods to be alternated with the settings_errors() and the add_settings_error() functions to prevent multiple duplicate messages to be displayed.
 * Added: the ability to automatically insert anchor links to each section and field of form elements.